kdgregory/log4j-aws-appenders/docs/cloudwatch.md

 `logStream`                 | Name of the CloudWatch log stream where messages are sent; may use [substitutions](substitutions.md).
 If this stream doesn't exist it will be created.
 Defaults to `{startupTimestamp}`.
 `retentionPeriod`           | (optional) Specifies a non-default retention period for created CloudWatch log groups.
 `dedicatedWriter`           | If `true`, the appender assumes that it will be the only writer to the log stream, and will not retrieve a sequence token before each write.
 Defaults to `false` for legacy behavior.
 See [below](#invalidsequencetokenexception-and-logstream-throttling) for more information.
-`rotationMode`              | Controls whether auto-rotation is enabled.
-Values are `none`, `count`, `interval`, `hourly`, and `daily`; default is `none`.
-See below for more information.
-`rotationInterval`          | Used only for `count` and `interval` rotation modes: for the former, the number of messages, and for the latter, the number of milliseconds between rotations.
-`sequence`                  | A value that is incremented each time the stream is rotated.
-Defaults to 0.
 `synchronous`               | If `true`, the appender will operate in [synchronous mode](design.md#synchronous-mode), sending messages from the invoking thread on every call to `append()`.
 `batchDelay`                | The time, in milliseconds, that the writer will wait to accumulate messages for a batch.
 See the [design doc](design.md#message-batches) for more information.
 `truncateOversizeMessages`  | If `true` (the default), truncate any messages that are too large for CloudWatch; if `false`, discard them.
 See [below](#oversize-messages) for more information.